Galway Senior Hurling Championship: 2024 Senior B Teams

-The bottom-placed teams from each group play-off with the losing team relegated to the Galway Intermediate Hurling Championship for the following year.

-Knock-out stage

-Preliminary quarter-finals: 8 teams contest this round.
-The 4 winning teams advance to the quarter-final.
-The 4 losing teams are eliminated from the championship.

-Quarter-finals: 8 teams contest this round.
-The 4 winning teams advance to the semi-finals.
-The 4 losing teams are eliminated from the championship.

-Semi-finals: 4 teams contest this round.
-The 2 winning teams advance to the final.
-The 2 losing teams are eliminated from the championship.

-Final: The final is contested by the two semi-final winners.

 Venues

 Early rounds

 Fixtures in the opening rounds of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.
 Some of the more common venues include Kenny Park, Duggan Park and St Brendan's Park.

 Final

 The final has regularly been played at Pearse Stadium in Salthill.

 Managers

 Managers in the Galway Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players.
 Their influence varies from club-to-club and is related to the individual club committees.
 The manager is assisted by a team of two or three selectors and a backroom team consisting of various coaches.